nus-cs2103-AY2223S2/tp/docs/team/jnjy.md

 ### Project: Well Informed Fridge Environment (WIFE)

 Enhance life with WIFE!
-Our product Well Informed Fridge Environment <WIFE/> helps users to manage their food items in the fridge.
-With this, one never have to worry about optimizing storage and organization of food items in their refrigerator!
+Our product Well Informed Fridge Environment <WIFE/> helps users to manage their items in the fridge.
+With this, one never has to worry about optimizing storage and organisation of food items in their refrigerator!

 Given below are my contributions to the project.